ropensci/roweb3/content/blog/2026-08-06-the-journey-of-nycopendata-from-classroom-to-community/index.md

 ## FADE IN

-Nine students in the M.S. in Psychology Research program at Brooklyn College are taking the course *Reproducible Psychological Research*, where they are learning how to code for the first time.
+Nine students in the M.S. in Psychology Research program at Brooklyn College, New York City (NYC), USA are taking the course *Reproducible Psychological Research*, where they are learning how to code for the first time.
 All of them have their cameras off.
 They are all learning R for the first time, and as an introduction to R, are being taught using the `mtcars` dataset.

 Nine **NYC** graduate students who